-Aaron is a creative and flexible thinker and that ability to adapt quickly to new information and situations is part of the DNA of The Charis Project.
-The approach is based on method, rather than program.
-Part of this method involves getting to know the local situations and people very well, and entering into relationships with humility and vulnerability, looking to learn, rather than to tell people what they need.
-Just as Aaron enters most every situation.
+“As a boss I strive to be an inspiring servant leader.”
+Aaron is a creative and flexible thinker and his ability to adapt quickly to new information and situations is part of the DNA of The Charis Project.
+He enters relationships with humility and vulnerability, looking to learn, rather than to tell people what they need.

 Someday Aaron would love to live on a sailboat in a clear warm ocean.
 Maybe he’ll do it when all six of his kids have grown up and left home and he’s worked himself out of a job here in Thailand.